elevationtools/anyform/docs/future_work.md

 - Add configo as a stamper.

 - "make -C" like feature to chdir without having to chdir.

+Probably not:

+- Support "one shot" stages that shouldn't be run again if they've already succeeded.
+  - Doesn't work when "genfiles" is lost though, would require remote state storage too : /
+  - Support manually forcing them to run again.
+  - Perhaps add a new state, or new field in the state file, which if it's set then don't run the stage.

 #### Printing/Logging Improvements